gphotosuploader/gphotos-uploader-cli/docs/configuration.md

 The folder to upload from.
 Must be an absolute path.
 Can expand the home folder tilde shorthand `~`.
 > The application will follow any symlink it finds, it does not terminate if there are any non-terminating loops in the file structure.

-### CreateAlbums
+### Album
 It controls how uploaded files will be organized into albums in Google Photos.

-There are three options:
+There are several options:
-* `Off` will not create any album.
+* `name:` followed by an album's name, will upload objects to an album with the specified name. *ex. `Album: name:fooBar`*
-* `folderName` will use the name of the folder (within `SourceFolder`), where the item is uploaded from, to set the album name.
+* `auto:folderName` will use the name of the folder (within `SourceFolder`), where the item is uploaded from, to set the album name.
-* `folderPath` will use the full path of the folder (relative to `SourceFolder`), where the item is uploaded from, to set the album name.
+* `auto:folderPath` will use the full path of the folder (relative to `SourceFolder`), where the item is uploaded from, to set the album name.

 ```
 # Given SouceFolder: /foo
 # and file: /foo/bar/xyz/file.jpg

-CreateAlbums: folderName
+Album: name:myAlbum
+# album name would be: myAlbum

+Album: auto:folderName
 # album name would be: xyz

-CreateAlbums: folderPath
+Album: auto:folderPath
 # album name would be: bar_xyz
 ```